 Teams may be composed of 1 - 4 players.

 We will have various reference players for you to challenge during the competition.
 If you defeat all of our reference players, you will receive credit.
 If you are unable to do so, you must write a strategy report.
 More on this later, just beat the reference players!

 For our course and tournament in January, you must be able to register for MIT IAP classes.
-However, we are planning on setting up an open online competition some time during March for undergrad and grad students nationwide.
+If you are cross registering, bring your papers in on the first day of class for us to sign.
+However, do not be discouraged if you can't register for the class!
+We are planning on setting up an open online competition some time during March for undergrad and grad students nationwide.
 Sign up for our mailing list to stay updated!